 Step 5 – Apply for a resident permit

-Once you arrive in Portugal, you will need to apply for a resident permit at the Immigration and Borders Service (SEF).
+Once you arrive in Portugal, you will need to apply for a resident permit at The Agency for Integration, Migration and Asylum (AIMA).
 This will allow you to stay in Portugal for the duration of your visa.

 Processing time for Portugal Digital Nomad Visa